nickmorris991/Alive_WebApp/README.md

 # Alive_WebApp
-This application helps users pick a restaurant or an experience
+This application helps users pick a restaurant or an experience near them